telekom/sysrepo-plugin-interfaces/tests/manual_tests.md

 ```

 Changing the type of a system interface like `lo` also won't work.
+Types have to be set based on the `iana-if-type` model.
+Currently supported interfaces include `ethernetCsmacd`, `other`, `softwareLoopback` and `l2vlan`.
+Any other unsupported types, for example bridges, shouldn't appear in the datastore.

+### Interface enabled state

 We can retreive information whether the interface is currently enabled with the following command:
 ```